You can qualify for Medicare before turning 65 if you have end-stage renal disease (ESRD).

 - Home dialysis training

-As with other services, your Medicare Part B coinsurance for the above items is 20 percent.
+As with other services, your Medicare Part B coinsurance for the above items is 20%.

 Dialysis costs are a bit different if treatment occurs in a hospital.
 If you're an inpatient, ESRD services are billed separately and Medicare Part A applies.
 As a hospital outpatient, Medicare Part B applies.
-Once you meet your yearly Part B deductible ($226 in 2023), your share is the standard 20 percent coinsurance.
+Once you meet your yearly Part B deductible ($240 in 2024), your share is the standard 20% coinsurance.

-Finally, if you participate in home dialysis training, your share is the usual 20 percent under Medicare Part B.
+Finally, if you participate in home dialysis training, your share is the usual 20% under Medicare Part B.

 How Much Does a Kidney Transplant Cost?